 Diffusing Negative Comments That Your Ex Tells Your Child

 Many individuals realize this sad truth: divorce is brutal.
 Children are always hurt.
 There is no easy answer to entirely shield a child from divorce.
 However, some things hurt worse than others.
 For a child going through the break-up of his or her family, it is like watching a fairy tale without a happy ending.
-Divorce attorneys see this quite often.
+Divorce lawyers see this quite often.

 Many clients here in Orlando have reported that the hardest part of life after a divorce is hearing their children repeat vicious lies or negative comments that the other spouse has said about them.
 This can make a person want to retaliate and say even nastier things about the other spouse.
 However, this does nothing to diffuse the situation and help the child move forward in a healthy way.
 Here, we provide three suggestions for disarming your ex and helping your child cope.